santy81855/AutoGRID/README.md

-# How to use the script video instructions: [Video Link](https://youtu.be/4beUfSjgPsk)
+# How to use the script video instructions: (Video Link coming soon)

 # Step 0.
 MAKE A COPY OF YOUR GRID